TrasnaCellular/LEXI-ADAM-Arduino-shield/README.md

-"# LEXI-ADAM-Arduino-Shield; this is still a placeholder, the whole project will be uploaded in the near future"
+"# LEXI-ADAM-Arduino-Shield: This is still a placeholder as the design is in progress: the whole project will be uploaded/updated almost on a daily basis until the board is produced"